elsassph/haxe-modular/readme.md

 	Best practice (for speed and better caching) is to regroup all the NPM dependencies into a single JavaScript file, traditionally called `vendor.js` or `libs.js`.

-2. Haxe-JS code splitting and lazy-loading
+2. Haxe-JS code and source-maps splitting, and lazy-loading

 	Code splitting works by identifying features which can be asynchronously loaded at run time.
-JS bundles can be created automatically if you use `Bundle.load`.
+JS bundles can be created automatically by using the `Bundle.load` helper.

 4. Hot-reload